 Variable Name Description Class Reference AOFSYSTEM Contains the system type (MVSESA) as defined in the customization dialog.
 1 The Environment Setup panel of the customization dialog.
 DISPEVT_WAIT Sets the WAIT parameter of the DISPEVT command to the specified value.
 3 See DISPEVT in System Automation for OS/390 Operator's Commands.
 DISPEVTS_WAIT Sets the WAIT parameter of the DISPEVTS command to the specified value.
 3 See DISPEVTS in System Automation for OS/390 Operator's Commands.
 DISPTRG_WAIT Sets the WAIT parameter of the DISPTRG command to the specified value.
 3 See DISPTRG in System Automation for OS/390 Operator's Commands.
 INGAUTO_INTERVAL Sets the default for the INTERVAL parameter of the INGAUTO command.
 3 See INGAUTO in System Automation for OS/390 Operator's Commands.
 INGEVENT_WAIT Sets the WAIT parameter of the INGEVENT command to the specified value.
 The parameter specifies whether or not to wait until the request is complete.
 3 See INGEVENT in System Automation for OS/390 Operator's Commands.
 INGGROUP_WAIT Sets the WAIT parameter of the INGGROUP command to the specified value.
 The parameter specifies whether or not to wait until the request is complete.
 3 See INGGROUP in System Automation for OS/390 Operator's Commands.
 INGINFO_WAIT Sets the WAIT parameter of the INGINFO command to the specified value.
 3 See INGINFO in System Automation for OS/390 Operator's Commands.
 INGLIST_WAIT Sets the WAIT parameter of the INGLIST command to the specified value.
 3 See INGLIST in System Automation for OS/390 Operator's Commands.
 INGRELS_WAIT Sets the WAIT parameter of the INGRELS command to the specified value.
 3 See INGRELS in System Automation for OS/390 Operator's Commands.
 INGREQ_ORIGINATOR Assigns individual originators for each operator issuing an INGREQ command.
 If the global is set, the originator ID consists of the string 'OPER' followed by the operator ID.
 This makes the originator ID unique.
 The result is that an INGREQ command issued by operator A does no longer replace a previous INGREQ command for the same resource issued by operator B. By default all operators are grouped together under the originator ID OPERATOR.
-3 See INGREQ in System Automation for OS/390 Operator's Commands.
+See INGREQ in System Automation for OS/390 Operator's Commands.
 INGREQ_OVERRIDE Sets the default OVERRIDE parameter of the INGREQ command to the specified value.
-3 See INGREQ in System Automation for OS/390 Operator's Commands.
-INGREQ_PRECHECK Sets the default PRECHECK parameter of the INGREQ command to the specified value.
-3 See INGREQ in System Automation for OS/390 Operator's Commands.
-INGREQ_PRI Sets the default priority (PRI parameter) of the INGREQ command to the specified value.
-3 See INGREQ in System Automation for OS/390 Operator's Commands.
+Sets the default OVERRIDE parameter of the INGREQ command to the specified See INGREQ Automation in INGREQ_PRECHECK Sets the default PRECHECK parameter of the INGREQ command to the specified value.
+Sets the default PRECHECK parameter of the INGREQ command to the specified See INGREQ in System Automation for OS/39 INGREQ_PRI Sets the default priority (PRI parameter) of the INGREQ command to the specified value.
+See INGREQ in System Automation for OS/390 Operator's Commands.